 Being sent to prison or remand changes your entitlement to benefit payments.
 Find out what happens to benefits while in prison and how it may affect your family.

 The information in this section explains what happens to your money if you go to jail.
 You can also find out what happens to your pension if you got to prison in United Kingdom.

 As a rule, your benefit payments and your entitlement to them will change or stop while in prison.
 It can apply if you, your partner, or your child:

 Note: If you get imprisoned you will lose your eligibility to claim the State Pension in the United Kingdom.

 In most cases, your benefits will get suspended or completely stop if you go to prison or on remand.
 A benefits adviser can help you suspend or close down the benefits that you can no longer claim.

 Benefit payments can also be affected if your partner or your child goes to prison or is on remand.
 Thus, you must inform the particular department that pays your benefits.

 The relevant Benefits Office would then confirm whether:

 Note: You do not always lose your entitlement to benefits while your partner is in prison.
 Even so, you must still meet the qualifying conditions in your own right.

-LOSS OF ENTITLEMENT: In most cases, you will not qualify for tax credits while in prison or on remand.
-You must report any changes that affect your tax credits to the Tax Credit Office.
+As a rule, you would not qualify for tax credits while in prison or on remand.
+Even so, you would need to report any changes that affect your tax credits to the Tax Credit Office.